workpeter/Selenium-Cucumber-framework/README.md

 These methods should be called when building test scripts rather than natively calling the webdriver, because they are designed to build more robust scripts and to track HTTP issues.

 Robust scripting is achieved through the auto use of Ajax waiting after events, explicit wait conditions and javascript scrolling.
 This has proven to reduce the failure rate of test scripts without causing unnecessary test run delay.

 HTTP tracking is achieved by routing requests through a proxy and then auto logging requests that result in HTTP error codes or performance issues.

 There are also some utility methods, for example, the method which logs and takes screenshots on failure.
-Such a method works well when called by a testNG listener on failure.
+Such a method works well when called by a TestNG listener on failure.

 **Page object model (pom) classes**
 A java class is created per webpage which contains the pages key DOM objects, and methods to manipulate the page.

 **Feature steps classes**
-Are the glue which link cucumber feature scenarios to Selenium code.
-These are kept as abstract as possible, often utilising Selenium coe found in page object model classes to drive testing.
+Are the glue which links cucumber feature scenarios to Selenium code.
+These are kept as abstract as possible, often utilising Selenium code found in page object model classes to drive testing.